Electoral district of Rockingham

 Rockingham is an electoral district of the Legislative Assembly in the Australian state of Western Australia.

 The district is located in the outer south-western suburbs of Perth.

-Rockingham has been held at all times by the Labor Party, and currently is held by Mark McGowan, the Premier of Western Australia.
+Rockingham has been held at all times by the Labor Party, and is currently held by Magenta Marshall.

 Geography

 The electorate is a compact, urban district centred on the coastal community of Rockingham, a satellite suburb to the south-west of Perth.
 The district also takes in the neighbouring suburbs of Peron, Shoalwater, Safety Bay, as well as parts of Cooloongup, East Rockingham and Waikiki.
 The district also includes Garden Island.

 The seat was created in 1974 at the height of the Charles Court government's popularity, and was initially a marginal Labor seat.
 However, a redistribution ahead of the 1980 election made it much friendlier to Labor, and since then it has been one of Labor's safest seats.
 Since 1980, Labor's hold on the seat has only been seriously threatened twice, in 1989 and 1993.